MarioniLab/simpleSingleCellResults/work-3-tenx.knit.md

 <p class="caption">(\#fig:rankplot)Total UMI count for each barcode in the PBMC dataset, plotted against its rank (in decreasing order of total counts).
 The inferred locations of the inflection and knee points are also shown.</p>
 </div>

-We use the `emptyDrops()` function to test whether the expression profile for each cell barcode is significantly different from the ambient pool [@lun2018distinguishing].
+We use the `emptyDrops()` function to test whether the expression profile for each cell barcode is significantly different from the ambient RNA pool [@lun2018distinguishing].
 Any significant deviation indicates that the barcode corresponds to a cell-containing droplet.
 We call cells at a false discovery rate (FDR) of 1%, meaning that no more than 1% of our called barcodes should be empty droplets on average.